datakind/student-success-tool/terraform/README.md

 Here's how you can do it:

-[Obtain the IP Address](https://console.cloud.google.com/net-services/loadbalancing/details/http/dev-tf-cr-url-map-1): After setting up your load balancer, you will receive a Frontend IP address.
-This IP address is what you will use to point your domain to your load balancer.
+*Get the IP Address*: After applying the templates get the IP address of url map [load balancer](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers) (not the http redirect).

-Update DNS Records: Go to your domain registrar's DNS settings and create an A record.
+*Update DNS Records*: Go to your domain registrar's DNS settings and create an A record.
 The A record should point your domain (e.g., www.example.com) to the IP address of your load balancer.

-Verify the Setup: After updating the DNS records, it may take some time for the changes to propagate.
+*Verify the Setup*: After updating the DNS records, it may take some time for the changes to propagate.
 Once propagated, accessing your domain should route traffic through the load balancer to your application.

 Here's an example of how you might update your DNS settings: